JayCuthrell/jaycuthrell.com/_pages/music.md

 Also, I don't have lyrics for anything I have up here and it's not often that the song lasts for more than 60 seconds... so maybe song isn't the right word... perhaps I would do better to call them jingles.

-I've placed all my tracks below using HTML5 audio.
-Enjoy!
+I've placed all my tracks below on Soundcloud but have experimented with other hosting services as well as HTML5 audio linking to mp3 files.

 ## As seen on the ill fated MP3.Com